 NCTA's initial task was finding a way to expedite the NEPA environmental documentation work, particularly in light of the number of reviews needed for the Final Environmental Impact Statement (EIS).
-Typically, the process takes months and requires multiple reviews and iterations before even being sent to the Federal Highway Administration for approval, creating a challenge for the project's schedule.
+Typically, the process takes months and requires multiple reviews and iterations before even being sent to the Federal Highway Administration for approva ven to challenge for the project's Schedule.